cdapio/cdap/cdap-docs/developer-guide/source/apis/http-restful-api/client.rst

    :description: HTTP RESTful Interface to the Cask Data Application Platform
    :copyright: Copyright © 2014 Cask Data, Inc.

-.. highlight:: console
+.. _http-restful-api-cdap-client:

 ===========================================================
 Client HTTP RESTful API
 ===========================================================

-.. _cdap-client-http-api:

 Use the CDAP Client HTTP API to deploy or delete Applications and manage the life cycle of Flows, Procedures, MapReduce jobs, Workflows, and Custom Services.

+.. highlight:: console

 Deploy an Application
 ---------------------